For many supporters, Trump is a thing called hope

 Miners streamed into a convenience store on a highway between one struggling, West Virginia coal town and another on Wednesday morning.
 From behind the counter, manager Mary Jones recognized something she hadn’t heard in years: Hope.

-They talked about jobs returning to this broken-down county.
+They talked about jobs returning to this broken-down area.
 They talked about a chance at a brighter future.
 They talked about Donald Trump.

-“I think we sent a message to Washington that we’re tired of them sitting up there doing nothing to help the working-class people,” said Jones, a native of Wyoming County, where the collapse of the coal industry has left behind a string tumbledown houses and a quarter of families in poverty.
+“I think we sent a message to Washington that we’re tired of them sitting up there doing nothing to help the working-class people,” said Jones, who grew up in Wyoming County, where the collapse of the coal industry has left behind a string of tumbledown houses and a quarter of families in poverty.

 Coal trucks used to barrel by all day and the parking lot stayed full.
 No trucks come by anymore.
 The store is for sale.
 She’s not sure she’ll have a job much longer and is certain she won’t find another.
 They struggle to make enough money to pay the bills and write the paychecks.